 Our biggest commonality: our faith and our beautiful, expanding family.
 We welcome two grandbabies later this year.

-Betty Lochner is the Owner of Cornerstone Coaching & Training.
+Betty Lochner is the Owner and CEO of Cornerstone Coaching & Training.
 She specializes in personal and organizational transformation and is the author of Dancing with Strangers: Communication skills for transform your life at work and at home, 52 Communication Tips, and Gladie’s Gift – all are available on Amazon.com.
 To find out more about Cornerstone’s services and offerings visit cornerstone-ct.com.